2017 Hypotheses bloggers annual Assembly summary

 - Revision of our support tools : the bloggers discussion list, for which archive consultation lacks ergonomy, will soon be topped up with a support forum.
 This will rend answers (given by the team and the community) to technical and editorial questions more sustainable in time.
 The House of blogs is being revamped too, both with a redesign and an update of the tutorial published on it by the Hypotheses team.
 Finally, an online training session unit (in French) is being crafted as a partnership with Inist.

 - Anthology : talked about during last year’s assembly, the blog is now online.
 It features translated-into-english blog posts selected by the academic commitee and the Hypotheses team.
-Our Inist partners ensure the translation into english so as to provide a new gateway to Hypotheses for all english-readers.
+Our Inist partners ensure the translation into English so as to provide a new gateway to Hypotheses for all English-speaker.

 - INSHS newsletter : every edition now presents a chosen Hypotheses blog (the CNRS Humanities and social sciences Institute).
 The selection is made both by the Hypotheses team and the INSHS newsletter team.
 The text is written by the Hypotheses team.

 Feedback – Jean-Baptiste Thierry (Editor-in-chief of the Sine lege blog)